 For more information visit ; call 902.494.4581; or email .

 Earth and Environmental Science

-The Earth and Environmental Science Program offers different degree options to suit students’ needs.
+The Department of Earth and Environmental Science offers degree options (B.Sc. major, honours, double majors and minor) in both Earth Sciences and Environmental Sciences programs.
 Each program offers a hands-on integrated approach to learning and the opportunity to undertake projects with real world significance.

 Our classes cover a variety of topics related to the environmental challenges facing our world and our professors provide students with the tools to think critically and act thoughtfully in developing concrete solutions.
 Our small class sizes ensure that students receive the individual attention they need to be successful in their studies.
 Students are also encouraged to learn outside of the classroom as part of field studies classes, environmental science internships,

 Dalhousie's Department of Earth and Environmental Science offers a broad range of degree options, classroom and field-based courses as well as experiential learning opportunities to suit diverse interests.

 Dalhousie's Earth and Environmental Science Program offers a broad range of degree options to suit diverse interests.